 Egypt’s leading role, politically and culturally, in the Arab world is reflected in the country’s media landscape, which is considered the region’s largest and most influential.
 In the 2000’s, this hegemony has to some extent been challenged by new entrants and especially satellite-based television stations, such as Al Jazeera (Qatar) and Al Arabiya (Saudi Arabia).
-Based on Digopaul, Egypt has a widespread and complex media offering, with a number of newspapers and TV channels.
+Egypt has a widespread and complex media offering, with a number of newspapers and TV channels.
 Social media is widespread, which emerged during the uprising in 2011-2012, when they were extensively used to mobilize for the mass demonstrations.

 Media freedom is guaranteed in Egypt’s constitution, but is challenged under President Abdel Fattah al-Sisi.
 Journalists are among the groups being persecuted and arrested under the pretext of combating terrorism, and contributing to Egypt’s extensive human rights violations.